 Humans are significant as a resource because they can extract value from all other resources.
 They have the knowledge, talent, and technology to make the best use of nature to generate more resources.
 Humans become more valuable as a resource as a result of education and health.

-FAQs on NCERT Solutions for Class 8 Social Science Resources and Development Chapter 3
+FAQs on NCERT Solutions for Class 8 Social Chapter 3 - Mineral And Power Resources

 1. What are the different ways of saving energy and their resources at home?

 We can use solar panels to store energy-absorbing from sunlight and use that for various equipment.

 Instead of using LPG, we can use biogas to cook food.